Paz5/CanalProjectRepo/README.md

 Hitting obstacles subtracts health.(red zones)
 You speed up over time.
-You get a short boost for near misses. (green zones) You're being chased by the red dot, it will accelerate slightly faster than your default speed gain.
+You get a short boost for near misses. (green zones) You're being chased by a pursuer (red dot), it will accelerate slightly faster than your default speed gain.
 You need to hit green zones to outpace it.

 Controls: